 The pipeline will deliver around 150 million litres of recycled water per year, with the potential to expand up to 400 million litres as the zoo grows.

-Construction started in 2022 and was completed in 2024.
-The new elephant habitat is set to open in March 2025.
+Construction started in 2022, and the new elephant habitat opened in March 2025.

 Why the project was needed